aa4cc/flying-ball-in-hoop/docs/index.md

 An acrylic board bears an electronics box and a motor holder.
 Concerning the hoop holder, there are ODrive Driver, ODrive Motor (bearing the hoop) and matching encoder attached to it.
 The electronics box includes Raspberry Pi 3b+, a step-down converter (from 48VDC to 5VDC), a smaller box for balls and a light module holder (which bears the Raspberry Pi Camera V1).

-## Acrylic board
+## Acrylic base board

 It actually consists of two acrylics (dimensions: 450x230x5mm).
 They stand on four small rubber legs.
 There are eight holes in the board - seven mounting holes and one hole for cables.
-The displacement of the holes can be seen here:
+You can find the 3D model of the base board here:

 <https://a360.co/2OJNwOs○>